 Koizora is one of the first Japanese drama movies I've seen and after watching lots of French and German movies, I was in for a culture shock!
 The Japanese have this obssession with dramatic, over the top kind of stories - where the girl is usually suffering from cancer (mostly leukemia) and there is a boy who will help her get through.
 In Koizora, it was the other way around, but with a surprising twist.

-I was impressed with the two lead actors - Yuri Arakagi and Miura.
-Miura, while looking very young, portrayed his role with a certain maturity.
+I was impressed with Haruma Miura.
+While looking very young, he portrayed his role with a certain maturity.
 He was both intense and funny, sympathetic and annoying, deliberate and nonchallant.
 It was an impressive performance from an actor who also happens to be into the Japanese music scene.

 Movie Career so far - Miura made his debut in NHK drama Agri, when he was seven.
 He was enrolled at Tsukuba Actor's Studio and whilst he was still acting, formed Brash Brats with two other students ( Majda rhaif... ) When Tsukuba Actor's Studio closed down, Miura and his fellow bandmates joined Amuse agency.